-The Nature Conservancy urges this committee to address HB 128 by fully repealing HB 6 and begin working on a comprehensive energy plan.
-This bill can be part of larger legislation that addresses all the outstanding issues I have outlined in my testimony.
+The Nature Conservancy urges this committee not to pass HB 128, and instead fully repeal HB 6 and begin working on a comprehensive energy plan.
 Developing a true comprehensive energy plan will allow us to harness all the potential we have as a state to be a leader in lower carbon energy sources and respond to current and future demand for a forward-thinking energy portfolio.
 We have no doubt Ohio's policymakers, businesses and manufacturers, municipalities, environmental and conservation groups, consumer advocacy agencies and all the others that have been a part of the process can come together to craft an approach that will better respond to what Ohioans want and need.
-We heard, during deliberations of HB 6 and in this General Assembly, numerous organizations offering ideas that would move us forward as a state.
+We heard, during deliberations of HB 6, numerous organizations offering ideas that would move us forward as a state.
 Do not be daunted by the idea of a comprehensive approach.
 Ohioans have shown they embrace innovation, challenges, and clean energy.
 We offer our organization's help to the General Assembly to create an inclusive approach that reinforces lower carbon goals, encourages the economic benefits of clean energy, incentivizes new technology to address current challenges related to energy storage, remove impediments to growth, and sends a clear message that Ohio is open for business.